ApprenticeAI/frapy/docs/topics/settings.rst

 .. versionadded:: 2.4.0

-When a setting references a callable object to be imported by Scrapy, such as a class or a function, there are two different ways you can specify that object:
+When a setting references a callable object to be imported by Frapy, such as a class or a function, there are two different ways you can specify that object:

 -   As a string containing the import path of that object